Editor’s Note: This post has been updated for accuracy and comprehensiveness on November 12, 2020.

 OK, so you found the GoPro Spot Meter function, right?

-Spot metering is actually a function which you can find on pretty much any (relatively new) DSLR camera.
+Spot metering is actually a function that you can find on pretty much any (relatively new) DSLR camera.

 I’d say this is a pretty advanced feature and it may come as a surprise for many to find it on a small camera such as the GoPro.
 Nevertheless, it comes in very handy in particular situations and it is fairly straightforward to use.